STOR-i/Changepoints.jl/README.md

 # Usage

+As an example first we simulate a time series with multiple changes in mean and then segment it using PELT plotting the time series as we go.

 ## Simulation

-For testing or simulation studies it is often useful to be able to simulate time series with changepoints in them, this is more difficult than it sounds often as it is bad practice to fix the position and number of changes.
-The following macro enables us to simulate time series with changepoints seperated by random time intervals drawn from a Poisson(lambda) distribution and parameters that themselves have distributions.
+This code simulates a time series of length n with segments that have lengths drawn from a Poisson distribution with mean lambda.
+The variance is fixed in this case as 1 but for each new segment a new mean is drawn from a standard gaussian distribution.

 ```
 n = 1000          # Sample size